 They will also have trouble finding product market fit, which can make it more difficult to attract investors, particularly in later stages.

-The startup funding process is much easier for founders who identify and work with investors that are a good fit for their company, whether they be angel investors, family offices or venture capital and private equity firms.
+The startup funding process is much easier for founders who find and work with investors that are a good fit for their company, whether they be angel investors, family offices or venture capital and private equity firms.